rricharz/Pilaptop/README.md

 # Pilaptop
-Additions for the Pilaptop from Waveshare
+Small programs for the Pilaptop from Waveshare

+This is work in progress an not yet released